Lào Cai province: Geography

 Lào Cai province is located in the north of the country and has an area of 13,256.92 km2.
-It borders the provinces of Tuyên Quang, Sơn La, Lai Châu and Phú Thọ, as well as the province of Yunnan in the People's Republic of China.
+It borders the provinces of Tuyên Quang, Sơn La, Lai Châu, Phú Thọ, and Yunnan in the People's Republic of China.

 There are ten major soil groups under 30 categories in the province, under ten land groups.
-The land groups are: The Alluvial group (1.47% of the land area) along the Red River is good for growing food crops and trees; the Oxisol type which occupies 40% of land area has generally reddish brown soil, below altitude of 900 m, is a fertile land suitable for the annual and commercial crops; Team Red Yellow soil humus covers 30% land area in the Sa Pa, Mường Khương, Bắc Hà, Bát Xát districts of the province suitable for medicinal plants, fruit trees and vegetables; humus soil on the mountain occupies 11.42% of the land area mostly in Sa Pa district which has rich canopy of mixed forest; and the Oxisol color altered by rice in 2% of land area are formed into a landscape of terraced fields, as seen in Bắc Hà and Sa Pa districts.
+The land groups are: The Alluvial group (1.47% of the land area) along the Red River; the Oxisol type which occupies 40% of land area has generally reddish brown soil, below altitude of 900 m, is a fertile land suitable for the annual and commercial crops; Team Red Yellow soil humus covers 30% land area in the Sa Pa, Mường Khương, Bắc Hà, Bát Xát districts of the province suitable for medicinal plants, fruit trees and vegetables; humus soil on the mountain occupies 11.42% of the land area mostly in Sa Pa district which has richer canopy of mixed forest; and the Oxisol color altered by rice in 2% of land area are formed into a landscape of terraced fields, as seen in Bắc Hà and Sa Pa districts.

+The Hoàng Liên National Park was upgraded from a nature reserve in 2006.
+It covers an area of 24.66 square kilometres (30 km^{2} is also mentioned in some references) and contains the peak of Fan Si Pan, which, at 3143 m, is the highest peak in Vietnam.
+Because of agricultural production of ginger and other land uses, about 12 km of the park is forested.
+1884 migrating raptors have been recorded in the national park.
+The area was surveyed by French biologist Delacour in 1929 who had accompanied Theodore Roosevelt to an expedition in southeast Asia.
+He collected 48 mammal species for the Chicago Natural History Museum.
+Sediments in the park date back to the Mesozoic era, whilst the granite is a Palaeocene intrusion.
+The northwestern boundary of the national park is made with a rugged boundary of marble and metamorphosed calcium carbonate.